 There is the third cluster of settlements which takes the two wards from the disestablished Aganang Municipality.
 The two wards comprises of approximately eleven villages.
 The area also comprises of thirteen (13) villages belonging to Bought Farms Association which brings the villages to a total of 27.
 The villages are scattered and does not comprise much population.
 Due to the Molemole Local Municipality's dispersed settlements structure, most settlements are accessible only by gravel roads, which are generally in urgent need of maintenance.
-This situation has, and will continue to contribute towards the isolation of the areas; which in turn hampers the economic growth of the region, undermines the region's potential as tourist destination, contributes to security problems, and negatively affects access to education and health facilities.
+This situation has, and will continue to contribute towards the isolation of the areas; which in turn hampers the economic growth of the region, undermines the region's potential as tourist destination, contributes to security problems, and negatively affects access to education and health facilities a) Settlemement types b) Main Access Roads Linking The Municipality to other Areas Include the Following:

-c) Settlemement types

-Source: Stats SA
+Figure 9:Settlement types Source: Stats SA